 - Drive 495

-Lastly, let’s analyse gyms that cater to specific population groups.
+Lastly, let’s analyze gyms that cater to specific population groups.

-You will discover that most of what you will be doing is fun physical activities.
+You will discover that most of you will be doing fun physical activities.

 Specialty gyms cater to specific population groups such as the youth, the elderly, or women.

 Women-specific gyms, in particular, are very popular.

-The driving force behind this popularity is the notion that women tend to feel uncomfortable in the often hyper-masculine environment of commercial gyms and other fitness facilities.
+The driving force behind this popularity is that women tend to feel uncomfortable in the often hyper-masculine environment of commercial gyms and other fitness facilities.

 Such gyms allow women to focus on training and not worry about scrutiny or male attention.

 Female-only gyms also emphasize equipment and programs that are more popular with female fitness consumers, such as pilates, yoga, and spinning.

 Because of this, the entry requirements will often stipulate the need for any prospective trainers to be women.

 Of course, working at a kid’s gym requires extensive background checks, including criminal history, for obvious reasons.

-You would also be better off getting a certification that specializes in training youth populations.
+You would also be better off getting a certification in training youth populations.

 Specialist gyms can have any structure, from big-box-commercial to up-market, so you’ll need to see each requirement.

 Another type of specialist gym is the recreational gym setup.

-These gyms are intended to offer fun physical activities as opposed to just health and fitness.
+These gyms are intended to offer fun physical activities instead of just health and fitness.